sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![vmware-19](./assets/vmware-19.png)

-Type in the interface name.
+Enter the interface name.

 ![vmware-20](./assets/vmware-20.png)

-Then select `VLAN Interface` as the interface type, parent interface as `esp224` and VLAN as `511`.
+Then select `VLAN Interface` as the interface type, set the parent interface to `esp224`, and the VLAN to `511`.
 Set the static IP address.

-NOTE: Network settings can be different in your environment.
+NOTE: Network settings may differ in your environment.

 ![vmware-21](./assets/vmware-21.png)

-Select `Site Local Inside (Local VRF)` as the VRF and click on the `Apply` button to apply the changes.
+Select `Site Local Inside (Local VRF)` as the VRF and click `Apply` to apply the changes.

 ![vmware-22](./assets/vmware-22.png)

-Check the interface is added and click on the `Apply` button to apply the changes.
+Verify that the interface is added and click `Apply` to apply the changes.

 ![vmware-23](./assets/vmware-23.png)